-Specialised equipment and over 25 years experience combine to provide accurate colour referencing in order to undertake critical colour matching in conservation projects involving historic buildings, rooms or artefacts.
+Specialised equipment and many years of experience combine to provide accurate colour referencing in order to undertake critical colour matching in conservation projects involving historic buildings, rooms or artefacts.

 This is undertaken using calibrated spectro-photometers to provide accurate references to allow for redecoration, re-instatement or retouching of historic schemes.
 Colour referencing can be undertaken on-site using a mobile referencing system or at Lincoln Conservation’s research facilities.
 The samples required are very small, and if removal from site is necessary this is normally undertaken by the researchers.